harshad69/ableton-about-page-clone/README.md

 live webiste link https://harshad69.github.io/ableton-home-page-clone/

-start date of this project 08/06/2022 -- today i did the navbar for desktop
+08/06/2022 -- start date of this project. today I did the navbar for desktop .

-09/06/2022 -- today i did navbar responsive, added hero image.
+09/06/2022 -- today I did navbar responsive, added hero image.

-10/06/2022 -- today i completed 80% of the page.
+10/06/2022 -- today I completed 80% of the page.

-11/06/2022 -- today i completed the project.
+11/06/2022 -- today I completed the project.

+I got the idea from [frontend practise](https://www.frontendpractice.com/projects/ableton) to work on this project.
+I got to learn how the positon elements work, how the z-index work.
+In future I intend to make the 2nd navbar sticky.